Ronnie434/Subscribely/subtrack_email_forwarding_feature.md

 ---

 ## 1. Overview
-Users forward subscription receipts or confirmation emails to a unique forwarding address (e.g., `ronak@subs.subscribely.ai`) or a shared inbox (`subscriptions@subscribely.ai`).
+Users forward subscription receipts or confirmation emails to a unique forwarding address (e.g., `ronak@subs.renvo.ai`) or a shared inbox (`subscriptions@renvo.ai`).
 The system receives the email via webhook, maps the sender to a user account, sends the email body to an AI parser which extracts structured fields (vendor, amount, currency, billing date, frequency, subscription id if found), and then inserts or updates the subscription row in Supabase.
 Optionally, notify user and ask for confirmation for ambiguous cases.

 ---